Chemical Engineering Thermodynamics 2

 What will you learn in Chemical Engineering Thermodynamics 2 course

-• Apply advanced thermodynamic principles to evaluate chemical process feasibility
+• Apply thermodynamic principles to phase equilibrium

 Program Overview